aghsa97/Instagram-clone/README.md

-# Instagram-clone from Scratch Using React, Tailwind CSS and Firebase
+# Instagram-clone from scratch Using React, Tailwind CSS and Firebase
 # 📣 Summary

 This single page app (instagram-clone) was built using react (Custom Hooks and context), firebase firestore and tailwind css.